xanmod/linux/Documentation/locking/seqlock.rst

 softirq contexts, interrupts or bottom halves must also be respectively disabled before entering the write section.

+If the write serialization mechanism is one of the common kernel locking primitives, use :ref:`sequence counters with associated locks
-If it's desired to automatically handle the sequence counter requirements of writer serialization and non-preemptibility, use a :ref:`sequential lock <seqlock_t>` instead.
+<seqcount_locktype_t>` instead.
+If it's desired to automatically handle
+the sequence counter writer serialization and non-preemptibility requirements, use a :ref:`sequential lock <seqlock_t>`.

 Initialization: